Taliayaya/Taliayaya/README.md

 # Hello There, I’m Ilan Mayeux ✨
 ## Welcome to my Github Page ! 🎉

-I'm a 12th grade french student making my way here !
+I'm a french first year college student at @Epita making my way here !
 I would be glad to help you in your project or vice-versa ! <br />
-I'm pround to say I use Arch.
-Linux and anime lover.
-Way to go !
+Linux user here !

 Working in the Somnium Legio Studios dev squad for the Unknown Glory Project. ✨✨